JohnathanCrow/tempest/README.md

 ![screenshot_home](https://github.com/JohnathanCrow/tempest/blob/main/screenshot.png)

 A metronome app with setlist features, designed for musicians who want to organize, practice, and perform sets with customizable tempo controls and per-song settings.
+Scales for small screens.

 ## Installation